Harley Orrin Staggers: Illegal drugs in sports

 On May 11, 1973, the House Committee on Interstate and Foreign Commerce which was chaired by Staggers issued a press release summarizing the results of an investigation that determined illegal drug use existed in all level of sports.
 The investigation also described the degree of use, including steroids and amphetamines, as alarming.

-Legacy
+Personal life

+Staggeres married Mary Casey Staggers, with whom they had the following children: